timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 14-FEDERAL CREDIT UNIONS/SUBCHAPTER III-CENTRAL LIQUIDITY FACILITY.md

 ### §1795a.
 Definitions
 * As used in this subchapter, the term—

-  * (1) "liquidity needs" means the needs of credit unions primarily serving natural persons for—
+  * (1) "liquidity needs" means the needs of credit unions for—

     * (A) short-term adjustment credit available to assist in meeting temporary requirements for funds or to cushion more persistent outflows of funds pending an orderly adjustment of credit union assets and liabilities;